harvard-recompute/harvard-recompute.github.io/_pages/projects.md

 ### Responsible AI Speaker Series

-Throughout the semester, we invite researchers & industry professionals to speak about their Responsible AI-related work to raise more awareness of the field on campus and encourage students to engage in Responsible AI-related conversations.
+Throughout Fall 2023, we invited researchers & industry professionals to speak about their Responsible AI-related work to raise more awareness of the field on campus and encourage students to engage in Responsible AI-related conversations.
 Previous speakers include NVIDIA’s Head of AI Ethics Nikki Pope and Harvard HCI professor Elena Glassman.